chethanreddy117/annoying-cookie-consent-website/README.md

 # annoying-cookie-consent-website
-Here’s a more engaging and humorous LinkedIn post for your project:

----

 🌟 **Introducing: The Annoying Cookie Consent Website!** 🍪

 Ever felt like cookie consent pop-ups are the modern-day equivalent of door-to-door salespeople?
 Well, I took that frustration and turned it into a fun project!